ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 0x2A).
 Note that the '`*`' character MUST be percent-encoded before sending, per {{Section 3.2.2 of !TEMPLATE=RFC6570}}.

+If only one of the "target_host" and the "target_port" variables is set to the '`*`' character, the request is malformed.
+The recipient of such a malformed request MUST respond with an error and SHOULD use the 400 (Bad Request) status code.

 # Context Identifiers {#contextid}